sap-tutorials/Tutorials/tutorials/build-create-prototype/build-create-prototype.md

 ## Details
 ### You will learn
-Create a prototype application with BUILD's gallery and the easy to use drag and drop interface.
+  - Create a prototype application with SAP Build's gallery and the easy to use drag-and-drop interface.

 ### Time to Complete